Not your Dad's software; selling software to Millennials.

 Digital is at the core of their life

-The comfort this group feels with digital technology means the fallbacks of B2B tech companies – the tradeshows, trade magazines and even webinars are going to need to be reconsidered in the light of new marketing techniques like inbound marketing and chat based applications than can provide customised information throughout the sales funnel.
+The comfort this group feels with digital technology means the fallbacks of B2B tech companies – the tradeshows, trade magazines and even webinars are going to need to be reconsidered in the light of new marketing techniques like content marketing and chat based applications than can provide customised information throughout the sales funnel.

 The biggest takeaway is that when selling software to Millennials there is no single channel that dominates – it pays to have a little something for these information snackers at every potential touchpoint and to suit every likely device.